 The judges will probably ask you about current events, pop culture, and your platform.
 DUH.
-If you are competing next month and can’t answer basic questions about the 2016 Republican candidates, you may want to reconsider you hobbies—because pageants with an interview shouldn’t be one of them.
+If you are competing next month and can’t answer basic questions about the pandemic or global warming, you may want to reconsider you hobbies—because pageants with an interview shouldn’t be one of them.
 You may want to try competitive roller-skating or perhaps scrapbooking.

 Every Pageant Girl Has Experienced the Surprise Question

 That being said, most women who have competed in two or more pageants have at least one question for which they never could have prepared.
 It’s that question that leaves you wondering if the judges had one too many mimosas at their champagne breakfast (same), or if they somehow missed Social Aptitude 101.
 Whatever the case, the question makes for great storytelling at wine night, so we can’t be that mad about it.

 From my experience competing in Miss Virginia and Miss New York, I thought “What are some criticisms you have of the other contestants?” was a pretty bold question.
 My answer was, “I don’t really have any, because these girls are the cream of the crop.
 But even if I did, I certainly wouldn’t tell you.”
 Too much sass?
 We may have just cracked the code as to why it took Mallory Hagan winning Miss America for me to get a state title…ah, hindsight.
 Anyway, my surprising question pales in comparison to those of my fellow former pageant queens.

 I present to you a compilation of the weirdest questions ever asked in pageant interviews, as answered by my very impressive and pretty friends.